Draksicell/IonianValues.github.io/README.md

-# 8values.github.io
+# IonianValues.github.io
-The 8values Political Quiz measures individuals' political values, including Equality, Nation, Liberty, Tradition, Markets, World, Authority, and Progress.
+The IonianValues Quiz measures and analyzes various aspects of Ionian political, social and economic viewpoints over the course of 72 questions, with four axes of values.
+IonianValues is based upon 8values.